3Hren/blackhole/README.md

 - Nice kitty in author's avatar.

 **Cons:**
 - Again no attributes, no custom filtering, no custom verbosity levels.
-You are restricted to functionality provided by this library, nothing more.
+You are restricted to the functionality provided by this library, nothing more.

 # Notable changes
 First of all, the entire library was completely rewritten for performance reasons.

 - No more attribute copying unless it's really required (for asynchronous logging for example).
 Nested attributes are now organized in flattened range.
 - Dropped `boost::format` into the Hell.
-It's hard to find more slower library for formatting both in compilation stage and runtime.
+It's hard to find a slower library for formatting both in compilation stage and runtime.
 Instead, the perfect [cppformat](https://github.com/cppformat/cppformat) library with an own compile-time constexpr extensions is used.
 - There are predefined attributes with fast read access, like `message`, `severity`, `timestmap` etc.
 - With **cppformat** participation there is new Python-like format syntax using placeholder replacement.
 - Severity mapping from its numeric representation to strings can now be configured from generic configuration source (from file for example).